spender-sandbox/cuckoo-modified/docs/book/src/usage/dist.rst

 might make sense to only make those report(s) that you're going to use.
 Thus disable the other ones.

+Check also [distribution] section, where you can set database, path for samples, and few more values

 conf/virtualbox.conf
 ^^^^^^^^^^^^^^^^^^^^